oat-sa/browserslist-app-tao/README.md

 There is a 2-step process to make the latest browsers available in the API:

+> An update PR will also be opened by an action once per month.

 #### 1. Update browserslist db

 The following script installs the latest version of `caniuse-lite` in the package-lock.json.
 Without it, the API can receive outdated browsers.
 The resulting updated file should be committed.